-Consultation suggests that there is room for preventive care around postnatal depression, with mental health assessed in the pre and postnatal stages.
-It was also noted that there is a large waitlist for fetal alcohol spectrum disorder (FASD) assessments for 7-10-year old's.
+- The data explored in this needs assessment suggests that mothers in the GCPHN region have high rates of antenatal care through their pregnancy which are likely leading to positive health outcomes and behaviours for mothers and their newborns. - Consultation suggests that there is room for preventive care around postnatal depression, with mental health assessed in the pre and postnatal stages. - It was noted that there is a large waitlist for fetal alcohol spectrum disorder (FASD) assessments for seven to ten-year olds in the GCPHN region.